 Perhaps the most important item is the aquarium as it holds water for the angelfish to live in.
 The tank depends on the amount of space available for it, the type of fish, and how much to spend.
 Angelfish display best in a tall tank that allows them to show their vertical fins.
 The largest surface area in a tank is important as it provides more access to absorb surface air.
 For a pair of scalare angelfish, you should get no less than a 35-gallon fish tank and 50 gallons for altum angelfish.

 Some aquariums come with a hood to cover the tank included.
 Some hoods are as simple as hinged glass, while others are molded plastic and full coverage.
 Freshwater angelfish aren’t jumpers and could live in a tank without an aquarium hood, but a hood is recommended as it prevents water evaporation and prevents dirt and other rubbish from getting into the tank.
-A full coverage hood with incandescent or fluorescent light is best for a display tank.
+A full coverage hood with lighting is best for a display tank.
+Check out these programmable LED fish tank lights that will mimic an angelfishes natural habitat lighting.
 Use the recommended bulb sizes listed on the hood.
 Bulbs recommended for growing plants is best if the tank has plants.
 Plant bulbs will also increase algae growth however.

 Substrate for Fish Tanks